YuBinLab-QUST/scMGAT/README.md

 ###Guiding Principles:

-**We only provide a single-cell multi-omics dataset as an example.
-The folders contain the original dataset and the preprocessed dataset, respectively.
-The dataset we used is available from Gene Expression Omnibus (GEO) repository number under accession: GSE140203.
+**We provide a single-cell multi-omics dataset from the mouse brain as an example, with the preprocessed dataset in the folder.
+The dataset we used is available from Gene Expression Omnibus (GEO) repository number under accession: GSE140203, and the sample code for this example is GSM4156599.
 Other datasets are available from the corresponding numbers given in the paper.